phfix/go-graphql-client/README.md

 client.Query(ctx, &q, variables, graphql.OperationName("MyQuery"))
 ```

-In contrast, operation directive is various and customizable on different GraphQL servers.
+In contrast, operation directives are various and customizable on different GraphQL servers.
 There isn't any built-in directive in the library.
 You need to define yourself.
 For example:

 ```go
 // define @cached directive for Hasura queries